-■ Double final consonant: If a word has one syllable with one short vowel and ends in letters f, l, s or z the final consonant will be doubled.
+■ Double final consonant: Also called as FLOSS rule is, If a word has one syllable with one short vowel and ends in letters f, l, s or z the final consonant will be doubled.

 Example: pass, fill, staff, buzz.

 (Exception : bus)